cijug/cijug.github.com/_posts/2015-2-21-march-meeting.md

 comments: true
 categories: meeting
 ---
-March's meeting has accomplished author and [NFJS] speaker  **[Venkat Subramaniam](venkat)** talking about [Programming Reactive](reactive).
+March's meeting has accomplished author and [NFJS] speaker  **[Venkat Subramaniam](venkat)** talking about [Programming Reactive].
 If you only attend one CIJUG meeting this year, this is the one you want.
 If you attend two meetings this year, attend this one and anything with [Dan Mullins](dan).

 ## Notes:
 * This meeting will not be at our usual location, instead it will be at